TrueSightDAO/TrueChain/README.md

 # Overview
-This document shows step by step how to setup an TrueChain.
+TrueChain is a private Ethereum Network ran using the Proof of Authority consensus engine.
+It allows subject matter experts the ability to notarize their predictions about the future publicly using various smart contracts.
+This serves the purpose of publicly establishing their credibility.

-TrueChain is a Layer-1 network that is an Ethereum Private Network using the Proof of Authority concensus engine.
+This document shows step by step how to setup.
-Geth is the Golang implementation of an EVM node.
-This will be what we use.
+Geth is the Golang implementation of an EVM node which TrueChain relies on.

 ## Installing a Geth Node
 https://www.quicknode.com/guides/infrastructure/how-to-install-and-run-a-geth-node